arsci/aws-deployments/README.md

 `... --config_paths s3://bucket/object/key.config.yml ...`
 `... --template_path s3://bucket/object/key.cfn.yml...`

+If you specify an S3 URI for the template path, the stack commands will us `TemplateURL` instead of `TemplateBody`

 ## Env

 You can include an environment specifier.
 Env is appended to the stack name (which is a function of the filename).

 `--env prod`

+## Profile

+You can specify a local AWS CLI profile.
+If no profile is specified default is used.

+`--profile default`

 ## Usage